 Residents meetings gave people the opportunity to raise any issues or concerns.
 During these meetings people were able to discuss and comment on the day to day running of the service.
 Minutes showed that people had asked for specific meals to be added to the daily menus; during the inspection we saw that this had been actioned.
-The registered manager took time to speak individually to each person living at Cedar House on a daily basis; and recorded any concerns or niggles they may have.
+The registered manager, deputy manager or care supervisor took time to speak individually to each person living at Brambles on a daily basis; and recorded any concerns or niggles they may have.
 This meant that any little issues could be quickly rectified.
 People confirmed this happened.